jameszhang-a/learnxinyminutes-docs/javascript.html.markdown

 // Import a module's default export by putting it outside the curly brackets. import myDefault from 'fourthModule';
 import otherDefault, { otherValue } from 'fifthModule';

-// ES6 Additions

-// The "let" keyword allows you to define variables in a lexical scope,
-// as opposed to a block scope like the var keyword does. let name = "Billy";

-// Variables defined with let can be reassigned new values. name = "William";

-// The "const" keyword allows you to define a variable in a lexical scope
-// like with let, but you cannot reassign the value once one has been assigned.

-const pi = 3.14;

-pi = 4.13; // You cannot do this.

-// There is a new syntax for functions in ES6 known as "lambda syntax".
-// This allows functions to be defined in a lexical scope like with variables
-// defined by const and let.

-const isEven = (number) => {
-    return number % 2 === 0;
-};

-isEven(7); // false

-// The "equivalent" of this function in the traditional syntax would look like this:

-function isEven(number) {
-    return number % 2 === 0;
-};

-// I put the word "equivalent" in double quotes because a function defined
-// using the lambda syntax cannnot be called before the definition.
-// The following is an example of invalid usage:

-add(1, 8);

-const add = (firstNumber, secondNumber) => {
-    return firstNumber + secondNumber;
-};
 ```

 ## Further Reading